Notes on Psalm 2

 The psalm is written in the form of a dramatic poem, in four stanzas of three verses each.
 Henry Morris suggests that the first stanza reflects David's perspective; the second stanza gives the viewpoint of the God the Father; the third is a statement by God the Son, and the fourth stanza would come from God the Holy Spirit (110).
-A trinitarian interpretation has value, but it reads into the text what isn't there and fails to recognize the significance of the Son in the context of the psalm and Hebrew theology.
+A trinitarian interpretation has value, but it is somewhat arbitrary and fails to recognize the significance of the Son in the context of the psalm and Hebrew theology.
 See the notes on verse 7.

 Psalm 2 employs several figures of speech: rhetorical question (v.
 1), anthropomorphism (v.
 4, "sits," "laughs," "scoffs"), and metaphor (v.
 7, "begotten"; v.
 9, "rod of iron," "earthenware").

 This is one of many psalms with no indication of a specific historical situation.
 The scenario may be one in which an alliance of nations intend to attack Israel, or merely rebel against subjugation by Israel.
 See the note on verse 1.

 1 Why are the nations in an uproar and the peoples devising a vain thing?